 I followed the recipe almost exactly, the only step I changed was after removing the tin foil from the garlic bread, I picked up each half and laid it garlicky side up on the sheet pan so it would brown more.
 I like mine a bit more crispy.

-Garlic Ciabatta Bread
+How to make Garlic Ciabatta Bread

 - 6 large cloves garlic, chopped